-What Can I Do With a Bachelor's in Homeland Security?
+What You Can Do With a Bachelor's in Homeland Security

-Homeland security degree holders find themselves in positions related to cybersecurity, law enforcement, and emergency management.
-While the majority of jobs may occur at the local, state, and federal government levels, many private companies and nonprofits welcome this degree.
-Students often find that a bachelor's degree in homeland security offers more options than previously thought.
-The unique set of skills offered by a homeland security degree holder proves useful in many professions, including ones as diverse as fire-fighting and information system security.
+Those with a homeland security degree primarily seek positions related to cybersecurity, law enforcement, and emergency management.
+While the majority of these jobs are in local, state, and federal government, students often find that a bachelor's degree in homeland security offers additional opportunities with private companies and nonprofits.
+The unique skills gained by earning a homeland security degree prove useful in many professions, including firefighting and information system security.

 - Emergency Management Director

-An emergency management director organizes relief in public safety emergencies and natural disasters.
-They communicate with state government officials and nonprofits to successfully implement relief plans.
-A bachelor's degree in homeland security with a concentration in emergency management can qualify the holder to work in a state or federal government position.
+Emergency management directors organize relief efforts in public safety emergencies and natural disasters.
+They communicate with officials in state government and nonprofits to successfully implement relief plans.
+You can qualify for a state or federal government position by earning a bachelor's degree with a concentration in emergency management.

-Information security analysts design security measures to prevent cyber attacks.
-On a typical day, one might review an information system for penetration issues to prevent future attacks.
-A bachelor's in homeland security with a concentration in information security can qualify the holder to work in a position protecting sensitive systems from cyberterrorism.
+Information security analysts design security measures and review information systems to prevent future attacks.
+A bachelor's in homeland security with a concentration in information security can qualify you for roles involving the protection of sensitive systems from cyberterrorism.

-A degree in homeland security caters to security guards looking to work in a state or federal government position.
-Security officers work in many capacities, protecting assets, preventing illegal activity, and operating technology meant to catch criminals -- such as the work they do in a TSA screening area in an airport.
+A degree in homeland security empowers security guards to seek careers in state or federal government.
+Security officers work in many capacities, protecting assets, preventing illegal activity, and operating technology meant to catch criminals -- such as the work that TSA agents perform in airports.

-Firefighters put out and manage fires and respond to emergencies that threaten life or property.
-A bachelor's degree in homeland security could boost the career of a firefighter looking to move into a management or teaching position.
+Firefighters manage and extinguish fires and respond to emergencies that threaten life or property.
+A bachelor's degree in homeland security can boost the career of a firefighter looking to move into a management or teaching position.

 - Police Officer or Detective